AlexKelin/NLP_Project/readme.txt

 - Most common named entities
 - Most common nouns

-The program generates a library of words that is used to generate text.
+The program generates a library of words that is used to generate text, and as a bonus offers to generate text with a particular word or name.
 The program is written in python and uses a Spacy library for the text processing.

 #Alex_K